dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 categories: security webdev
 ---

-This is my humble summary regarding every important aspect of the certificates that a developer likely will encounter.
+> This is my humble summary regarding every important aspect of the certificates that a developer likely will encounter.
 I will update this article as I learn more about this topic.
+{: .prompt-info }

 ## Some basics